carlineng/homepage/_posts/2013-01-19-Swoop-Here-Tour-2013:-Cast-of-Characters.md

 ## Luke
 ![Luke](/images/swoopheretour2013/mug_shots/luke.jpg)
-The most colorful beast of the bunch, Luke, sports a pink Bruce Gordon Hikari draped with a flashy handlebar bag and panniers, both made by Swift Industries.
+The most colorful beast of the bunch, Luke, sports a pink Bruce Gordon Hikari draped with flashy panniers bags, all made by Swift Industries.
 On his head sits a cap from Golden Saddle Cyclery, an undeniably hip bike shop located in LA.
 The shop and its hordes of hypebeast acolytes would later become the subject of much mockery throughout the tour.